The 8 BEST Compost Bins For An Apartment

 That’s again the worm composting method, but there are some small differences.

-First off, it is a 3-tray composter; they offer a similar product, but with 4 or 5 trays.
+It is a 3-tray composter; they offer a similar product with 4 or 5 trays.

-This one also has a build-in drain for the “worm tea”.
+This one also has a built-in drain for the “worm tea”.

 Furthermore, it includes a great source of a digital 38-page instruction manual.
 It is a convenient step-by-step guide that will help you to manage your Worm Factory.

-Overall, the Worm Factory is ideal even for complete beginners.
-It really makes composting very easy since everything is explained and the quality of the composter is high.
+Overall, the Worm Factory is ideal even for beginners.
+It makes composting very easy since everything is explained and the quality of the composter is high.

 The procedure is the same, as explained for the first worm composter, with the only difference that here, you will have one additional tray.